 - Loop 2010AA, code as a Type 1 for individuals/sole proprietors (bill with individual provider name, last name first, and NPI; loop 2310B is not required);

-- Other statuses, code as a Type 2 (bill with a group name and NPI, loop 2310B is required with rendering provider's name and NPI).
+- Other statuses, code as a Type 2 (bill with a group name and Type 2 NPI, loop 2310B is required with rendering provider's name and Type 1 NPI).
+Rendering provider's name must match the Type 1 NPI billed.
 For details see National Provider ID information in this manual.

 - Bill anesthesia services in minutes as opposed to units

 - Diagnosis code reporting must be separated

 Claim "service receipts" are communicated by email, fax or US mail, as selected by your office.

 - They are sent directly to your office, usually the same day we receive a claim but no later than the next business day.